sabyrzhan/learning-progress/sre.md

 # SRE
 ## SLI, SLO, SLA
-- SLI (Service Layer Indicator) - defined quantitative measure of some aspect of service that is provided and focused on customer experience.
+- **SLI (Service Layer Indicator)** - defined quantitative measure of some aspect of service that is provided and focused on customer experience within a moment of time.
 F.e., latency, RPS, percentiles etc.
-- SLO (Service Layer Objective) - target value or range of values for a service which are measured by SLI.
+- **SLO (Service Layer Objective)** - target value or range of values for a service which are measured by SLI.
 F.e., latency <= 10s, yearly uptime <= 99.99%
-- SLA (Service Layer Agreement) - explicit contract between your users, that includes consequences of meetings (or missings) of SLOs of the services
+- **SLA (Service Layer Agreement)** - explicit contract between your users, that includes consequences of meetings (or missings) of SLOs of the services

 ## LCE - Launch Coordination Engineer